 Most symptoms of HIV are similar among women and men.
 However, women may also experience recurring vaginal yeast infections (vaginal candidiasis).

-It’s a good idea to be aware of the symptoms of AIDS, as well, which can include:
+It’s a good idea to be aware of AIDS symptoms, as well, which can include:

 You can test for HIV from the privacy of your own home with our at-home HIV test kit.
 Only a small sample of blood is required (collected via a simple finger prick), and your results are easy to view on our secure, online platform.